wwnorton/style/guides-website/docs/javascript-style.md

 const foo = { clark: 'kent' };
 ```

+### Max Length

-### Avoid having lines of code that are longer than 80 characters (including whitespace).
+Avoid having lines of code that are longer than 80 characters (including whitespace).
 Note: long strings are exempt from this rule, and should not be broken up.

 eslint: [`max-len`](https://eslint.org/docs/rules/max-len.html)
 > Why?
 This ensures readability and maintainability.